FIND OUT ABOUT OUR 7 STEPS ON HOW TO DOWNSIZE SUCCESSFULLY

-In 2017 we worked with a wonderful client who decided to sell the family home and move into a 2 bedroom apartment close to the city.
-We initially thought the whole process to be a real challenge.
-Our client managed to work through this transitional phase with good spirits and efficiency.
+Back in 2017, we worked with a wonderful client who decided to sell the family home and move into a two-bedroom apartment close to the city.
+We initially thought the whole process to be a real challenge but our client managed to work through this transitional phase of scaling down with good spirits and efficiency.

-Following their experience in downsizing successfully from the family home; we decided to cover the essentials steps in succeeding in moving into a smaller space.
+Following their experience on this life-changing move; we decided to cover the essential steps in succeeding in moving into a smaller space.

 Patience, decision-making and a clear mind are required.
 These elements can be overwhelming in planning to downsize from the family home.
 Following these steps will add clarity to the whole process.

 FOLLOW OUR STEPS ONE TO SEVEN

 How to deal with furniture, books, clothes, photos, art and small decorative pieces.

 Working one room per week or one room per month if time is on your side, this process will boost your productivity.
 Above all, it will keep you sane during this exercise.

 Our first onsite visit to the family home was to prepare the home for the real estate market.